 “LinkSquares enables us to be proactive, which gives us time to discuss whether we’re still leveraging a contract significantly and if it’s worth whatever we’re spending on it,” said Shawn Hoyt, Vice President, Legal and Deal Management at Cogito Corp.

-“This more efficient vendor analysis process translates into money—conservatively saving us more than $30,000 a year.
+“This more efficient vendor analysis process translates into money—conservatively saving us $50,000 a year.
 This is in addition to the time savings we see as a result of automated contract analysis.”

 Handling non-standard terms has also become easier.
 Cogito focused on 10 key terms and developed a way to determine whether contracts contained the standard term, the first or second approved fallback position, or an escalated exception.
 This enables the company to understand its risk level, which is essential when things are changing rapidly, as they are with COVID-19.